jonu888/JOB_HUB-WebApplication/README.md

 <h1 align="center">JOB_HUB-WebApplication</h1>

 <h3>About</h3>
-The Job_Hub Web Application is a dynamic online platform built using Python-Django, designed to connect job seekers and Hr users.
+The Job_Hub Web Application is built using Python-Django, designed to connect job seekers and Hr users.
 It streamlines the job search providing a feature-rich environment for both job seekers and Hr users to post job vacancies, apply for jobs

 ## Key Features